ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 #### Insights:
 - Contains data from only 30 users over 30 days
 - No information is given about users' gender and Bellabeats is positioned as a company for women
+- Data originated from a third-party and was collected nearly 10 years ago
 - There is no indication that the users represented in the data are typical or that the data were vetted in any way
-- Data originated from a third-party and was collected nearly 10 years ago
 - While the set contains data from only 30 users, the parameters captured are typical of fitness trackers
+- Some of the other files include activity tracked by the hour or minute, but does not include information about the user's timezone.
+- Some files include info from only a few users; Only seven users are included in the weightLogInfo_merged file, for instance.

-The dataset is considered low-quality not recommended to use it for high-level analysis.
-But general takeaways should be possible.
+General takeaways should be possible, but dataset is considered low-quality not recommended to use it alone for high-level analysis.

 ## Process
 I chose to use two spreadsheets: dailyActivity and sleepDay.
 Much of the data from the other files are contained in dailyActivity.
-Some of the other files include activity trackd by the hour or minute, but does not include information about the user's timezone.
-Some files include info from only a few users.
-Only sever users are included in the weightLogInfo_merged file, for instance.

 I used SQL in Big Query to review, organize and clean the data.
 I first created a dataset and then imported the two .csv files,  dailyActivity_merged and sleepDay_merged.